Research Minded Project (L5023)

 You focus on a topic of your choice, which is relevant to social work practice or theory.

-You are encouraged to make links between research and professional practice, and to develop your research knowledge and skills by planning, conducting and writing up a piece of literature based research.
+You are encouraged to make links between research and professional practice, and to develop your research knowledge and skills by planning, conducting and writing up a piece of literature-based research.

-On this module, you learn how to:
+On this module, you learn about:

 100%: Coursework (Dissertation)

 Contact hours and workload